ahmed-hazem-1/ahmed-portfolio-api/DEPLOYMENT.md

 - **Gemini API**: Has a generous free tier
 - **OpenAI Embeddings**: ~$0.00002 per 1K tokens (very affordable)
-- **Vercel**: Free tier should be sufficient for personal use
+- **Netlify**: Free tier should be sufficient for personal use

 ## Portfolio Integration

-Update your portfolio's chatbot frontend to use the new Vercel API URL instead of the local endpoint.
+Update your portfolio's chatbot frontend to use the new Netlify API URL instead of the local endpoint.

 ## Monitoring

-Check Vercel's function logs to monitor:
+Check Netlify's function logs to monitor:
 - Cache hit/miss rates
 - API usage
 - Error rates